 Let us first look at the case of Nvidia, one of the best momentum stocks of our time.
 For starters, Nvidia is a technology company that is best known for its Graphical Processing Unit (GPU).
 The company competes with other tech titans like AMD and Intel.

-In the past few years, Nvidia has been in a strong growth path considering that its GPUs are used in gaming, cryptocurrency mining, electric cars, and other internet of things (IoT) processes.
-As a result, its stock has surged, pushing its total market capitalization to more than $500 billion.
+In the past few years, Nvidia has been on a strong growth path considering that its GPUs are used in gaming, cryptocurrency mining, electric cars, and other internet of things (IoT) processes.
+As a result, its stock has surged, pushing its total market capitalization to more than $1 trillion.

 Yet, the stock has kept defying gravity, as shown below.